Astronomical Data Processing

 - Perform the necessary calibration of the scientific imaging and spectral data

-- Perform basic analysis of the data such as 1‐D and 2‐D photometry, velocity widths and shifts of spectral lines, line equivalent widths, and continuum fitting.
+- Perform basic analysis of the data such as 2‐dimensional photometry, and 1-dimensional spectroscopic measurements of line equivalent widths, velocities, line flux, and continuum shifting.

-- Calculate signal‐to‐noise ratios, generate noise images and spectra, estimate exposure times and plan the basic data taking details for new observations.
+- Calculate signal‐to‐noise ratios, generate error-propagated imaging data and spectra, estimate exposure times and plan the basic data taking details for new observations.

 Upon satisfactory completion of this course the student will be able to:

 - account for the necessary steps needed to process and calibrate raw astronomical UV-optical imaging and spectral data, as obtained from the telescopes.

 - Explain, justify, and assess each step in the data reduction process and how the data and their quality are evaluated.

 - account for and critically assess the methods used to perform basic analyses and measurements, including accounting for errors, on the data.

 - explain and justify how to calculate the signal-to-noise ratios, estimate exposure times, and account for the important considerations related to obtaining new data at the telescope

 This course will provide the students with a basic background on (a) the important aspects of the processing of UV-optical astronomical imaging and (long-slit) spectroscopic data, (b) how to critically assess and evaluate the data quality and sources of error, and on (c) planning and preparing new observations.
 In addition, the course will provide the students with software tools and techniques on data processing and basic analysis.
 In concert, these competences and tools can be applied during further studies within astrophysics, for example in a M.Sc. and/or Ph.
 D project.